Camp Dates

 Our campers begin at age 3 (if they are potty trained) in our PreK program.
 This program has built-in rest time, and is organized so that camp workshops and activities come to the kids, similar to a protective preschool environment.
 We emphasize cultural experiences that are age appropriate for our Pre/K group.

-Many of our campers take what they’ve learned at camp back to their schools, faith groups, Boy and Girl Scout troops, and friends and family, to share their pride and knowledge of their birth culture.
-Some of the favorite workshops and activities for this age group include making culturally specific craft projects, cooking simple ethnic foods, playing games, singing songs or playing musical instruments, learning dances, and acting out stories and plays – all from their culture.
-Like the Pre/K group, kids ages 6-10 also visit our “cultural village” at most camps, which is a hands-on cultural experience.
+Campers often share their newfound knowledge with their schools, religious communities, scouting groups, and loved ones, spreading awareness and pride in their heritage and in being adopted.
+Popular workshops for this age group involve crafting culturally significant items, cooking traditional dishes, playing games, singing songs or musical instruments, learning dances, and performing stories or plays from their culture.
+Similar to the Pre/K group, children aged 6-10 also get to explore our interactive “cultural village” at many camps for a hands-on cultural immersion.
 Children in this age group also participate in our Elementary Signature Programs.

-18+ Years
+Adult Adoptee Programming, 18+ Years